Greece national football team

-Greece had a small presence in international football.
-From the 1980s they have experienced the first taste of, but not a banquet, of football achievement.
-Their first appearance in a major tournament was at UEFA Euro 1980.
-They never made it through the group stage.
+Greece's first appearance in a major tournament was at UEFA Euro 1980 where they were knocked out in the group stage.
 Their qualification to the then eight-team UEFA European Championship gave them a position in the top eight European football nations that year.
-Greece did not qualify for another major tournament until the 1994 FIFA World Cup and after an undefeated qualifying campaign, they produced a poor performance in the finals, losing all three group matches without scoring.
+Greece did not qualify for another major tournament until the 1994 FIFA World Cup and after an undefeated qualifying campaign, they produced a poor performance in the final, losing all three group matches without scoring.

 UEFA Euro 2004 marked the highest point in Greece's football history when they won the tournament in only their second participation.
-Dismissed as rank outsiders before the tournament, Greece defeated some of the favourites in the competition including defending European champions France and hosts Portugal.
-During the tournament, Greece defeated the hosts in both the opening game of the tournaments and again in the final.
+Dismissed as rank outsiders before the tournament, Greece defeated some of the favourites in the competition including defending European champions France and hosts Portugal twice.
+During the tournament, Greece defeated the hosts in both the opening game of the tournament and again in the final.
 Their triumph earned them a place in the 2005 FIFA Confederations Cup.

-In the decade after the 2004 victory, Greece qualified for the finals tournaments of all but one major competition entered, reaching the quarter-finals at the UEFA Euro 2012 and the round of 16 at the 2014 FIFA World Cup.
-During that period, they occupied a place in the top 20 of the FIFA World Rankings for all but four months, and reached an all-time high of eighth in the world from April to June 2008, as well as in October 2011.
+In the decade after the 2004 victory, Greece qualified for the finals tournament of all but one major competition entered, reaching the quarter-finals at the UEFA Euro 2012 and the round of 16 at the 2014 FIFA World Cup.
+During that period, they occupied a place in the top 20 of the FIFA World Ranking for all but four months, and reached an all-time high of eighth in the world from April to June 2008, as well as in October 2011.

+Since 2014, Greece has not made an appearance at the final of any tournament.